Schniggelaus/Cybersecurity-Journey/Writeups/Phase1/HackTheBox/Bashed.md

 Final conclusion:
 It took me really long to successfully gather the Root Flag.
-Basically the biggest issue from me was the understanding how i get advanced access rights as root user, how i can see the script is being executed every minute and how to import the reverse shell and how to overwrite the test.py file
+Basically the biggest issue for me was understanding how i get advanced access rights as root user, how i can see the Cron Job, how to import the reverse shell and how to overwrite the test.py file